MarcusMLarsson/Azure-Data-Engineer-Associate/LearningPathsNotes/1.Azure for the Data Engineer/Module 2.md

 including Azure Databricks, Hadoop, Azure HDInsight. </p>

 <h3> Where to use Data Lake Storage Gen2? </h3>
 <p> Data Lake Storage is designed to store massive amounts of data for big-data analytics.
+Data Lake Store allows you to store unstructured, semi-structured and structured data and does not require a schema to be defined before the data is loaded.
 The compute aspec that sits above this storage can vary.
 The aspec can include platforms like HDInsight, Hadoop, Cloudera, Azure Databricks, and Hortonworks. </p>